FairpoolDEX/contracts/Market-Crash-Protection.md

 Super-Yield is extra money earned by liquidity providers in addition to [premium](#premium).

-Liquidity providers can earn Super-Yield by re-depositing the funds from [MCP contract](#market-crash-protection-contract) to [Yearn yVaults](https://yearn.finance/vaults).
-They can withdraw the funds anytime.
+Liquidity providers can earn Super-Yield by forwarding the funds from [MCP contract](#market-crash-protection-contract) to [Yearn yVaults](#yearn-yvault).
+They can withdraw the funds back to MCP contract anytime.
 Alternatively, a withdrawal will happen automatically at the [expiration date](#expiration-date) of the MCP contract (when a portion of the funds is used to pay the traders).

 Notes: